 Get up close and personal with America’s political hub by exploring its culture, composition and career opportunities.

-Whether or not you actively participate, politics affects individuals – citizens or otherwise – in and outside of the United States’ borders.
+Whether or not you actively participate, politics affects individuals – citizen or otherwise – in and outside of the United States’ borders.
 In this course, students will be immersed in the ways Washington really works and how the press reports on it.
 Schools teach how the legislative, executive and judicial branches of the federal government function to achieve shared outcomes, or as checks on each other’s powers.
 However, the reality is quite a bit more complex.
 Lobbying firms, communications shops, messaging gurus, the press corps, television surrogates and pundits have created an entire influence industry in Washington that far transcends the traditional three-branch framework.

 This course will help students understand the myriad and interconnected ways Washington is actually structured, and to apply their critical faculties to political rhetoric that is designed to persuade.
 Using Washington’s ecosystem as a case study, it will further hone students’ communication skills via daily exercises and a final project.